 Amit Khanna is a triple National-Award-winning film lyricist-producer.
-A core member of Dev Anand's production house, he served as EP of seven Hindi movies produced under its banner in the 70s and 80s.
+A core member of Dev Anand's production house, he has served as the executive producer of seven Hindi movies under its banner in the 70s and 80s.
 As a lyricist he has penned over 400 songs.
 He has co-authored several books including Encyclopædia Britannica’s Encyclopedia of Bollywood, and is now documenting the History of Indian Media & Entertainment.
-He has been named by ‘Time’, ‘Newsweek’, ‘Hollywood Reporter’, & ‘Variety’ as one of the global leaders of TV and film, and is credited with coining the term “Bollywood”.
+He has been named by ‘Time’, ‘Newsweek’, ‘Hollywood Reporter’, and ‘Variety’ as one of the global leaders of TV and film, and is credited with coining the term “Bollywood”.

 Dalton L is a film critic /essayist.
 He has served on the music jury of Mahatma Gandhi University as well as a few film juries; and is on the advisory board of two international film festivals.
 He’s the editor-publisher of Cinematic Illusions, and is presently writing a book on film grammar.
 He is also a prolific cameraman with around a decade of experience as a documenter of reality, and has as much experience as a film production person.
 He regularly screens good cinema, and encourages upcoming filmmakers.
 He is presently setting up a film studio, House of Illusions, and shooting five cinematic essays.